Chikayo-k/the-hair-experts/README.md

 - The response is “Everything’s Chimpy”
 - Create your audience and copy the Audience ID and add it under settings.py with the other Mailchimp API’s.
 - Once completed when a user subscribes on the form it will be registered in the Mailchimp app.

+## Stripe

+Payment system is used Stripe.
+When using the Stripe payment system users need to use the Stripe test Visa Card.

+To complete test payment:

+Test card number: “ 4242 4242 4242 4242”.
+The MM/YY number needs to use a future date.
+Eg - “04/25”
+CVC and ZIP can be a selection of any number.